eshinhw/motivation-dash/README.md

 - Develop a cloned version of Momentum App using HTML, CSS and Vanilla JavaScript.
 - Practice how to create a foundational structure in HTML, add styles in CSS and UI interactivity in JavaScript.
+- Deploy the live demo on netlify app.

 ## Demo Screenshot